Howell High School (New Jersey): Fine and Performing Arts Center

-The FPAC program consists of actors, dancers, and entertainment technology students.
+The FPAC program consists of actors, dancers, and Music, Video & Production (MVP) students.
 Students work for four years to hone their skills in one of these three aspects.
 Although many students of the FPAC program work in the Drama Club, it is open to any student of Howell High School.
-Classes that can be taken through the learning academy are: Honors Acting I, Honors Acting II, Honors Music Technology, Honors Video Technology, Honors American Media Study, Honors Dance I, Honors Dance II, Honors Dance IV, Honors Acting IV, Honors Music Studio, Honors Video Studio, Honors Music/Video Production, and Honors Video Production.
+Classes that can be taken through the learning academy are: Honors Acting I, Honors Acting II, Honors Music Technology, Honors Video Technology, Honors Media Study, Honors Dance I, Honors Dance II, Honors Dance IV, Honors Acting IV, Honors Music Studio, Honors Video Studio, Honors Music/Video Production, and Honors Video Production.

-Humanities Learning Center
+Humanities Scholar Center

 The Humanities Program consists of a wide variety of students, who take part in advanced classes on history, art, literature, computer applications and philosophy.
 Their history class, English class and elective are exclusively for Humanities students.
-Courses that can be taken are: Honors Literature and Arts I and II, Process Skills I and II, AP English Literature and Composition, Honors Modern American Cultures, Honors Topics in Philosophy, AP US History, Honors Modern Art in America, Honors US History and Cultures, Honors World Cultures, and AP English Language and Composition.
+Courses that can be taken are: AP English Literature and Composition, AP Seminar, AP Research, Honors Humanities English, Technology Literacy, AP World History Modern, Honors Topics in Philosophy, AP US History, Honors Modern Art in America, Honors US History 1, and AP English Language and Composition.